jpw/express-express/README.md

 # express-express
-just a simple express app

-of no public interest
+A super-light express app basis for quick prototyping & testing.